kalouantonis/FileShortener/README.md

 Shorten file names and remove whitespace, dots and the like

+## Requirements

+1. GHC >= 7.0

 ## Usage
-1. Compile with `ghc Shortener.hs` (assuming you have GHC installed)
+1. Compile with `make`.
+The build files along with the executable will be in the `build` directory.
-2. Run with `Shortener /path/with/files`
+2. Run with `shortener /path/with/files`

 ##TODO
 1. Recursively walk file tree